CPAN::Meta::RequiremenUser)Contributed Perl DocumenCPAN::Meta::Requirements(3)

 This returns a new CPAN::Meta::Requirements object.
 It takes an

-o <bad_version_hook> -- if provided, when a version cannot be parsed
+o "bad_version_hook" -- if provided, when a version cannot be parsed

-a version object, this code reference will be called with the
+into a version object, this code reference will be called with the

-invalid version string as an argument.
-It must return a valid
+second argument.
+It must return a valid version object.

 All other keys are ignored.